Albanian piracy: 19th century

 At the beginning of the 19th century Henry Holland reported that in the Gulf of Salonika the name Albanian was applied to all pirates, similarly to the use of the name Cilician in Roman times.
-The arcipelago at the entrance of the gulf has been a chief resort of pirates because of the number of vessels passing there and of the easy recruitment of Albanians who came down upon the coast.
+The archipelago at the entrance of the gulf has been a chief resort of pirates because of the number of vessels passing there and of the easy recruitment of Albanians who came down upon the coast.
 In 1813, the German painter and archaeologist, Otto Magnus von Stackelberg, was sailing close to Salonica when his ships were attacked by Albanian pirates.
 The artist was captured and held for a ransom of 60,000 piasters.

 In 1816, the British government was in a dispute with the Neapolitan ambassador in London regarding the failure of dealing with Albanian pirate.

 On August 14, 1817, journalists reported Albanian pirates raiding ships near Venice.
 James John Best wrote that an Albanian pirate attacked a British ship outside of Corfu in 1840.
 In 1818 more than 400 ships were counted among the Ulcinj navy.

 Parliamentary Papers wrote of an attack in 1837 where 100 Albanian pirates, part of a secret organization in European Turkey, attacked a village outside the coast of Otranto and massacred the villagers.
 The leader was a pirate named Rafil Bey.
-John Hobbhouse wrote in 1878 that the pirates of Dulcigno numbered some 6,000.
+John Hobbhouse wrote that the pirates of Dulcigno numbered some 6,000.
 The raids continued until the latter half of the 19th century and the piracy finally ended after the European powers united and forced the Ottomans to hunt them down.

 Henry Alexander Scammell Dearborn noted in 1819 that Ali Pasha of Ioannina had some armed galliots manned by Dulcignotes.

 In 1863, Viscountess Emily Anne Beaufort Smythe wrote that the Dulcignote pirates used to the "terror of Italy" and that the sailors were requested by the Porte.

 Ottoman support for the Albanian pirates

 The pirates played a role in the competition between the Ottoman Empire and its rivals, usually siding with the Ottomans.
 In 1687, when the Ottomans lost the city of Herceg-Novi, Venice attempted to fill the vacuum but was prevented from doing so by a population of 500 pirates from Malta, Tunis, and Algeria, many of whom were veterans of the Kandyan Wars of 1669.
 The Ottomans are reported to have provided support to the pirates as long as they focused their raids on Venetian ships.

 During this time period, the Ulcinj ship builders were the richest inhabitants of Northern Albania and they had a representative in Istanbul who would keep the pirates under control by bribing the Sultan.
 They were also supported from time to time by the Pasha of Shkodër who would warn them if England complained against the piracy.
-Evlia Celebi wrties that the Sanjak-bey of Scutari would receive one tenth of the booty of the Albanian pirates after they had looted and raided.
+Evlia Celebi writes that the Sanjak-bey of Scutari would receive one tenth of the booty of the Albanian pirates after they had looted and raided.